ponmanivasahan/Gaming/README.md

 ## Feedback

 If you play the game, feedback is always welcome.
 If you enjoyed it, starring the repo would mean a lot.

+## Candy Crush

+This is the second game on the website.
+It is a colorful match-style candy game built with HTML, CSS, and JavaScript.
+I focused on the grid, candy DOM rendering, animations, score progress, and gameplay logic.

+## Candy Crush Overview

+Candy Crush is a browser match-3 game where players swap adjacent candies to create matches, trigger cascades, and reach the target score before moves run out.

+## Candy Crush Features

+- 8x8 match-3 board with animated candy rendering
+- Swap-based gameplay with match detection
+- Score progress bar with star milestones
+- Combo feedback and score popups
+- Victory and game over screens
+- How To Play overlay and return-to-menu flow
+- Animated candy fall, match, and selection effects

+## Candy Crush Controls

+### Player Controls

+- Click a candy to select it
+- Click an adjacent candy to swap
+- Use the Play button to start a new round
+- Use the back button to return to the menu

+### Menu Controls

+- How To Play: opens the instructions panel
+- Play Again / Try Again: restarts the current game
+- Menu: returns to the start screen

+## Candy Crush Gameplay Notes

+- Match 3 or more candies of the same color to score points.
+- Bigger matches and cascades increase the score faster.
+- The progress bar fills as the score increases toward the target.
+- The game ends when the target score is reached or the moves run out.

+## Candy Crush Tech Stack

+- HTML5
+- CSS3
+- JavaScript (Vanilla)

+## Candy Crush Project Structure

+- candy.html: game screens, overlays, and board container
+- candy.css: all Candy Crush visual styling and animations
+- script.js: board setup, swap logic, scoring, and game flow
+- candyimages/: candy sprites and supporting images

+## Candy Crush How To Run

+1. Open the project folder.
+2. Launch candy.html in a browser.
+3. Click Play to begin the game.

+For development, a local server can help with asset loading and browser refreshes.

+## Candy Crush What I Learned

+- Building a match-3 board with DOM elements
+- Managing swap validation and match detection
+- Creating smooth UI feedback with CSS animations
+- Keeping the gameplay loop simple and readable

+## Candy Crush Roadmap

+- Add special candy types and powerups
+- Add sound effects and background music
+- Improve combo and cascade visuals
+- Add more game polish and mobile tuning

+## Candy Crush Feedback

+If you try the game, feedback is welcome.
+I would like to keep improving both games on the website.

 ## Author